Updated: Apr 11

 We often eat squash in my household.
 Some varieties are available year-round, it is usually affordable and easy to cook.
 The squash category contains a lot of varieties.
 In fact there are 100 varieties!
 But there are 15 that are most commonly eaten.
 There is winter squash, butternut squash, acorn squash, delicata squash, kabocha squash, pattypan squash and chayote squash, just to name a few.
 Most often I cook zucchini or yellow squash with dinner or lunch.
 But is squash good for you?

 An unhealthy gut causes a wide range of symptoms.
 Bloating, gas, diarrhea, constipation, not being able to sleep, a racing mind and anxiety are just a few of the symptoms.
 Food is medicine!
 You can heal your gut by eating foods like squash.

-Squash is a healthy vegetable that contains many nutrients that heal the gut.
+Squash is a healthy fruit served as a vegetable containing many nutrients that heal the gut.

 I am a Board Certified Health Coach and Certified Holistic Nutritionist obsessed with teaching others how to create a healthy lifestyle that overcomes the embarrassing symptoms of an unhealthy gut.

 At the end, squash recipes to try!